Are There Different Types of Folliculitis?

 Why is laser hair removal a good option for folliculitis?

 Although laser hair removal can help with this condition it is not a miracle cure.
-It is important to note that if folliculitis is reoccurring due to underlying health issue laser hair removal may not offer a long term solution to this problem.
+It is important to note that if folliculitis is reoccurring due to underlying health issue laser may not offer a long term solution to this problem.

 If folliculitis affects you please contact us to find out how laser hair removal may be able to help you.
 Our consultations are completely free of charge and take just 30 minutes.